KoalaHealth/baby-black-box-blog/_posts/recipes/2023-04-01-lactation-oatmeal-cookies.md

 1. Preheat oven to 350 degrees Fahrenheit.
 2. Line cookie sheet with parchment paper.
 3. In a small bowl, combine ground flax seed and water.
 Set aside.
-4. In a medium bowl, sift 1½ cups all purpose flour, ¼ cup cocoa powder, 1 teaspoon baking soda, 2 teaspoons cinnamon, ½ teaspoon salt.
+4. In a medium bowl, sift 1½ cups all purpose flour, 1 teaspoon baking soda, 2 teaspoons cinnamon, ½ teaspoon salt.
 Mix all together.
 Add brewers yeast to dry mixture, if desired.
 5. In a large bowl, combine ½ cup coconut oil, ¼ cup maple syrup, 2 eggs, and 1 teaspoon vanilla.
 6. Add dry mix to wet mixture.
 Once combined, fold flax seed and water into dough.
 7. Stir in oats and either raisins or chocolate chips, as desired.